degregat/LeakGAN/README.md

 ## Open Problems

 - What is the privacy of the whole system?
-- Use [Adaptive Laplacian Mechanism](https://github.com/haiphanNJIT/PrivateDeepLearning/tree/master/AdLM) to privacy budget consumption independent of training steps
+- Use [Adaptive Laplacian Mechanism](https://github.com/haiphanNJIT/PrivateDeepLearning/tree/master/AdLM) to get privacy budget consumption independent of the number of training steps

 # LeakGAN
 The code of research paper [Long Text Generation via Adversarial Training with Leaked Information](https://arxiv.org/abs/1709.08624).